officiallysingh/joda-file-export/README.md

 }
 ```

-The order of columns in the file can be customised as per your needs by providing a custom File writer strategy and reordering the columns headers and row data in following methods of the strategy implementation.
+The order of columns in the file can be customized as per your needs by providing a custom File writer strategy and reordering the columns headers and row data in following methods of the strategy implementation.

 ```java
 @Override